 Volkswagen is one of several auto and auto parts manufacturers that have failed to disclose safety defects or the violation of federal regulations.
 Last year, Hyundai and Kia were penalized for overstating fuel-economy standards, General Motors’ defective ignition switch led to record-breaking recalls and Takata airbags led to injuries and deaths.

-If you or someone you know has been hurt as a result of a product defect, contact our product liability attorneys.
+If you or someone you know has been hurt as a result of a product defect, contact a Baton Rouge auto accident lawyer from our law firm.
 We can help you determine your legal options and if you may be entitled to compensation.